The Forbidden Place

 - Page count:

 The atmosphere is what makes me fall, head over heels: a lonely woman who rents out her city apartment and heads out into the wilderness . . .
-In the Mire is one of the best and most complete debut novels I've ever read — Lotta Olsson, Dagens Nyheter
+The Forbidden Place is one of the best and most complete debut novels I've ever read — Lotta Olsson, Dagens Nyheter

 Jansson paints an atmospheric and mysterious portrait of the mire with the help of mist, light, and old legends.
 It becomes a place where life and death collide, a sort of anteroom to the realm of the dead...one of the absolute best suspense debuts this year — Crimegarden